 Here are more articles we’ve written that might help you develop your savings strategy:

 - How to Level Up Your Financial Savings: From HISAs to CDs

 - Not Every Savings Account Is Created Equal

 - How To Start Small by Saving Small

-- When Money in the Bank Is a Bad Thing: Understanding Depreciation Expense
+- When Money in the Bank Is a Bad Thing: Understanding Inflation and Depreciation

 - Ask the Bitches Pandemic Lightning Round: “Is It Safe to Keep My Money in the Bank?”